cambuc/sdsu-concert-convo/README.md

 ## One-time setup

-No external dependencies to install — sending uses only Python's standard library (`smtplib`).
+No external dependencies to install.
+Sending uses only Python's standard library (`smtplib`).

 ### 1. Generate a Gmail App Password
 Google requires an "App Password" for SMTP login instead of your normal account password.